z-lowery/Java-Chess/README.md

 ## What is this project?
 This project is intended to be a fully working Java implementation of the game Chess.

-In the future I hope to improve code readability, specifically in the Tile class, and implement javafx to replace Jbuttons, Jframes, etc., and implement missing features.

 ## Missing features
 1) Pawns can not En passant.